-On the other hand, the geochemical constraints imposed on our models are site-specific, which can be considered high quality (van Oevelen et al., 2010).
+The geochemical constraints imposed on our models are site-specific, which can be considered high quality (van Oevelen et al., 2010).
 Although the sedimentation rates and sediment burial efficiency were not directly estimated in GC1 and GS1, these values extracted from previous GPSC studies (i.e., Huh et al. 2009 and Hsu et al. 2014) were more reliable than generally accepted values.